Q: What are your materials?

 Q: What other equipment is needed?

-A: Standard low pressure proportioners can be used for most buildings.
-For large buildings, Building Envelope Materials has developed a proprietary mobile “talking” proportioner.
-Besides communicating with the operator, the talking dispenser can validate the quality of the materials in the wall.
+A: Building Envelope Materials has developed a proprietary mobile “talking” proportioner.
+Besides communicating with the operator, the talking dispenser validates the quality of the materials in the wall.
 More information on this system will be available shortly

 Q: Who does the insulation?